HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Other research focused on measuring unintended adverse consequences of physiologic monitors and other technologies, with an emphasis on alarm and alert fatigue.
 Dr. Bonafide extended this work to the home setting when he demonstrated that a new class of consumer monitors that measure infants’ vital signs continuously and send alarms to parents’ smartphones suffered from serious accuracy problems that have the potential to lead to unnecessary hospital admissions, and inappropriate reassurance when infants are truly ill.

-Dr. Bonafide, who serves as research director for Pediatric Hospital Medicine, is also an investigator within the Center for Pediatric Clinical Effectiveness.
+Dr. Bonafide, who serves as research director for Pediatric Hospital Medicine, is also an investigator within the Clinical Futures, a CHOP Research Institute Center of Emphasis.
 He directs Children’s Hospital of Philadelphia’s new Patient Safety Learning Laboratory, which addresses tough patient safety problems using a systems engineering framework, and also directs PHM Lab, focused on advancing the science of Pediatric Hospital Medicine.

 Nationally, Dr. Bonafide serves on the executive council of the Pediatric Research in Inpatient Settings Network, a group of investigators from 120 hospitals working to improve the health of hospitalized children and their families by conducting large, multi-institutional studies in areas of inpatient pediatric care relevant to clinicians and the decisions they face when caring for children and their families.